SanDisk Breaks Storage Record With 400GB MicroSD Card

 Re: (Score:2)

 In my experience the stated "supported" capacity on phones and other devices is really just the largest card the manufacturer has actively tested on that device, something they obviously couldn't do if larger cards didn't exist when the device was still in pre-release testing.
 It doesn't mean larger cards won't work just fine if you pop one in and try yourself, it's just not guaranteed unless the manufacturer goes back to test it as bigger cards come out.
+The SDXC standard theoretically goes all the way up to 2TB, so anything that supports SDXC cards *might* work just fine with these new cards, no one knows for sure until someone tries.

-The SDXC standard theoretically goes all the way up
+The SDXC standard theoretically goes all the way up to 2TB, so anything that supports SDXC cards *might* work just fine with these new cards, no one knows for sure until someone tries.

+That last part is more key than anything else.
+There have been a few points in the past where the standards have changed but the form factors have not.
+Combined with filesystem changes.
+Both 2GB and 32GB had technological limits.
+That pretty much introduced the concept of advertising "supported" capacities.

+I wonder whether unadvertised SDXC capabilities exist in devices, where the electric signals all work, but without the OS support for the patented ExFAT file system.
+You can't advertise SDXC without ExFAT support, but surely you are allowed to make an electrical connection?

+... and if it doesn't, you can't blame them and ask for a refund.
+I have 64GB in many max 32GB things and never had an issue.

 the applications are limitless.
-(Score:2)
+(Score:4, Funny)

 Border patrol captain: so let me get this straight. the reason everything from the phones to the cameras and the gates are running at a crawl is because one citizens phone contained 400gb of individual zip bombs marked "terrorist_plot.zip" so you guys just went from machine to machine trying to unzip them? where is he now?